Anteproperispomenon/metamorTHysis/docs/output.md

 Cases are more complicated in output specifications compared to how they are in parser specifications.
-Most cases are now specified in the form `/xy` where `x` determines how to interpret the case of the input, and `y` determines how to apply the case to the output[^1].
+Most cases are now specified in the form `/xy` where `x` determines how to interpret the case of the input, and `y` determines how to apply the case to the output.

 Since multiple phonemes can be compacted into a single character, there needs to be a way to handle multiple phonemes of different cases.
 The